open-quantum-safe/oqs-provider/README.md

 [OQS-OpenSSL1.1.1](https://github.com/open-quantum-safe/openssl) fork
 where they are already implemented.

+*Note:* `oqsprovider` depends for TLS session setup and hybrid operations on OpenSSL providers for classic crypto operations.
+Therefore it is essential that a provider such as `default` or `fips` is configured to be active.
+See `tests/oqs.cnf` for an example.

 Building and testing -- Quick start
 -----------------------------------

-All component builds and tests described in detail below can be executed by running the script `scripts/fullbuild.sh` (tested on Linux Ubuntu and Mint).
+All component builds and testing described in detail below can be executed by running the scripts `scripts/fullbuild.sh` and `scripts/runtests.sh` respectively (tested on Linux Ubuntu and Mint).

 Building and testing